bigsleeme/sql-data-warehouse-project/README.md

 # 🚀 Data Warehouse and Analytics Solution
 Welcome to the repository for a comprehensive Data Warehouse and Analytics Solution.

 This project serves as a detailed portfolio demonstration, showcasing industry best practices in data engineering and analytical solution development.
-It presents an end-to-end framework for transforming raw business data into actionable insights, scalable for both small and large enterprises.
+It presents an end-to-end framework for transforming raw business data into actionable insights on Google Cloud, scalable for both small and large enterprises.

 ## 🛠️ Project Scope & Technical Requirements